Implement online ALTER TABLE above the storage engine layer by mimicking what InnoDB does since MariaDB 10.0.

-- Set up ‘row event listeners’ for tracking changes from concurrent DDL.
+- Set up (a separate, per-table one) row-based replication for tracking changes from concurrent DMLs ("online changes").

 - Copy the table contents (using a non-locking read if supported by the storage engine).

-- Apply changes from the ‘row event listeners’.
+- Apply the online changes from the replicated contents.

 - Swap the old and new table, unlock, drop the old table.

 This would remove some limitations that currently exist with the InnoDB-only online table rebuild.
-Basically, anything that is supported by ALGORITHM=COPY should ‘just work’; the bulk copying could still happen in copy_data_between_tables().
+Basically, anything that is supported by ALGORITHM=COPY should 'just work' (however see the limitations section).
+The bulk copying could still happen in copy_data_between_tables().
 A few examples:

 - Arbitrary changes of column type will be possible, without duplicating any conversion logic.